 In the fund financial statements, governmental funds report nonspendable fund balance for amounts that are either not in spendable form or are legally or contractually required to be maintained intact.
 Restrictions of fund balance are reported for amounts constrained by legal restrictions from outside parties for a specific purpose, or externally imposed by outside entities.
 None of the restricted fund balance resulted from enabling legislation adopted by the District.
 Committed fund balance is constrained by formal actions of the District's Board of Trustees, which is considered the District's highest level of decision-making authority.
-Formal actions include ordinances approved by the Board of Trustees.
+Formal actions include ordinances approved by the Board of Trustees to both commit fund balance and to rescind a commitment of fund balance.
 Assigned fund balance represents amounts constrained by the District's intent to use them for a specific purpose.
 The authority to assign fund balance has been delegated to the District's Fire Chief.
 Any residual fund balance of the General Fund is reported as unassigned.
 Any deficit fund balances in other governmental funds is also reported as unassigned.